A Python Package for Sampling from Copulae: clayton: Introduction

 \section{Introduction}

 Modeling dependence relations between random variables is a topic of interest in probability theory and statistics.
-The most popular approach is based on the second moment of the underlying random variables namely, the covariance.
-It is well known that only linear dependence can be captured by the covariance and it is characterizing only for a few models, \emph{e.g.} the multivariate normal distribution.
-As a beneficial alternative of dependence, the concept of copulae going back to \cite{Skla59}.
-The copula $C : [0,1]^d \rightarrow [0,1]$ of a random vector $\textbf{X} = (X_0, \dots, X_{d-1})$ with $d \geq 2$ allows us to separate the effect of dependence from the effect of the marginal distribution such as:
+The most popular approach is based on the second moment of the underlying random variables, namely, the covariance.
+It is well known that only linear dependence can be captured by the covariance and it is only characteristic for a few models, e.g., the multivariate normal distribution or binary random variables.
+As a beneficial alternative to dependence, the concept of copulas, going back \cite{Skla59}, has drawn a lot of attention.
+The copula $C: [0,1]^d \rightarrow [0,1]$ of a random vector $\mathbf{X} = (X_0, \dots, X_{d-1})$ with $d \geq 2$ allows us to separate the effect of dependence from the effect of the marginal distribution, such that:

 where $(x_0, \dots, x_{d-1}) \in \mathbb{R}^d$.
-The main consequence of this identity is that the copula completely characterizes the stochastic dependence between the margins of $\textbf{X}$.
+The main consequence of this identity is that the copula completely characterizes the stochastic dependence between the margins of $\mathbf{X}$.

-In other words, copulae allow to model marginal distributions and dependence structure separately.
-Furthermore, motivated by Sklar's theorem, the problem of investigating stochastic dependences is being reduced to the problem of the investigating multivariate distribution function on the unit hypercube $[0,1]^d$ with uniform margins.
-The theory of copulae has been of prime interest for many applied fields of science, such as quantitative finance, actuarial or environmental sciences.
+In other words, copulae allow us to model marginal distributions and dependence structure separately.
+Furthermore, motivated by Sklar's theorem, the problem of investigating stochastic dependence is reduced to the study of multivariate distribution functions under the unit hypercube $[0,1]^d$ with uniform margins.
+The theory of copulae has been of prime interest for many applied fields of science, such as quantitative finance (\cite{patton2012review}) or environmental sciences (\cite{MISHRA2011157}).
 This increasing number of applications has led to a demand for statistical methods.
-To name some, semiparametric estimation \cite{10.2307/2337532}, nonparametric estimation \cite{10.2307/3318798} of copulae where investigated while \cite{10.2307/24586878, PORTIER2018160} analyse the weak convergence of the nonparametric estimation of conditional copulae.
-Such results are established under a fixed arbitrary fixed dimension $d \geq 2$ but several investigations (see \cite{10.2307/25463423,10.1214/21-AOS2050}) are done for functional data for the tail copula which capture the dependence in the upper tail.
-The empirical version of this function is shown to converge weakly to a Gaussian process which is similar in structure to the weak limit of the empirical copula process.
+For example, semiparametric estimation (\cite{10.2307/2337532}), nonparametric estimation (\cite{10.2307/3318798}) of copulae or nonparametric estimation of conditional copulae (\cite{10.2307/24586878, PORTIER2018160}) have been investigated.
+These results are established for a fixed arbitrary dimension $d \geq 2$, but several investigations (e.g. \cite{10.2307/25463423, 10.1214/21-AOS2050}) are done for functional data for the tail copula, which captures dependence in the upper tail.